dowjones/hammer/docs/pages/editconfig.md

 * **remediation**: defines whether Dow Jones Hammer will automatically remediate the detected issue.
 The default value is `false`;
 * **remediation_retention_period**: the amount of days that should pass between the detection of an issue and its automatic remediation by Dow Jones Hammer.
 The default value is `0`.

 ### 2.11.
-S3 Un-encrypted Buckets
+S3 Unencrypted Buckets

-This section describes how to detect your un-encrypted S3 buckets.
+This section describes how to detect whether you have S3 buckets that are not encrypted at rest.
 Refer to [issue-specific playbook](playbook11_s3_unencryption.html) for further details.

 Edit the **s3_encryption** section of the `config.json` file to configure the handling of this issue.